EvolSoft/WiFi-Password-Recovery/README.md

 mingw32-make
 ```

-If compilation succeeds, you will find the generated object files into *obj/* folder and the main executable into *bin/* folder.
+If the compilation succeeds, you will find the generated object files into *obj/* folder and the main executable into *bin/* folder.

+Don't forget to add the runtime libraries inside the executable path before running it otherwise it will not work.

 ## License